digistump/docs/firmware.md

 **Spark Firmware Compatibility:** The Oak Firmware has been developed as a completely new codebase in a clean room implementation, but for compatibility many of the functions are similar to those used by the [Spark](http://spark.io) project.
 Many of these functions work differently then they do with a Spark device, but have similar parameters, returns, and uses - these differences are noted where they will affect the end user.

-**Credit:** Much credit is do to the Spark team!
+**Credit:** Much credit is due to the Spark team!
 They have created a great platform and graciously open sourced their documentation and some of their tools.
 A huge thanks to them!

 Cloud Functions
 =====